 Publication date: June 11, 2019; Main tropes: Friends-to-lovers, infertility, forced proximity

-The Friend Zone is Abby Jimenez’s debut, and boy, does it pack a punch.
-This is not your typical rom-com.
+Abby Jimenez kicks off the series with Kristen and Josh: a story that somehow manages to be hot, funny, and gutting, all in the same chapter.
+Read this one first — everything else builds on it.
 The story follows Kristen Peterson, who’s planning her best friend’s wedding while managing her own heartbreaking reality: she’s about to undergo surgery that will make it impossible for her to have children.

 Enter Josh Copeland, the best man at the wedding, who just so happens to be charming, fun, and wants a big family—a dream that Kristen knows she can’t fulfill.
 As their friendship grows into something more, Kristen is torn between what she wants and what she believes she can give.